 Within 30 days of filing a petition, the Court will arrange a hearing where both parties must be present.
 This is where the alleged victim and the defendant need to provide evidence to support their claims.

-How Does a TPO Work?
+How Does A Tpo Work?

 According to Georgia law, a TPO stays in effect for up to twelve months, and may be converted to a permanent order based upon evidence.
 Protective orders are issued by a judge and they require an abuser to refrain from getting in direct or indirect contact with their present or former spouse, from harassing or threatening them, or causing harm to them.

-In Georgia, ‘family violence' can occur between former or current spouses, parents and their children, foster parents and their children, stepparents and their stepchildren, unmarried parents of the same child, people that are currently living or used to live in the same household.
+In Georgia, ‘family violence’ can occur between former or current spouses, parents and their children, foster parents and their children, stepparents and their stepchildren, unmarried parents of the same child, and people that are currently living or used to live in the same household.

 It can include these acts of violence: